relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/Office_365_email_and_calendar_via Collect.md

 Note the following considerations about this data source:

 #### Mailbox Collection
-- The connector supports accessing active and licensed mailboxes.
-It does not support accessing inactive and archived mailboxes.
+- The connector supports Outlook mailboxes and OneDrive for user accounts that are both licensed and unlicensed, as long as the account is still active.
+It does not support archived mailboxes.
   - Archived collection will be included in a future release.

-- You can collect from unlicensed custodians, but the mailbox must still be active in the case where the user is unlicensed.
+- Inactive (soft-deleted) accounts are not accessible through Microsoft's Graph API.
-- Guest mailboxes can only be collected if they are active & licensed.
+- Guest mailboxes can only be collected if they are active.
 - Shared mailboxes can only be captured if they are active.

 #### Email Collection